-Well, we all know now that this 2015 plan, below, is pie in the sky, now the ugly word ‘Apartments’ is back on the agenda, to those of us who’ve been around a while, this jars somewhat when used in connection with the ‘Revised’ proposal, that was approved in March 2018.
+Well, we all know now that this 2015 plan, below, is pie in the sky.
+And now the ugly word ‘Apartments’ is back on the agenda, to those of us who’ve been around a while, this jars somewhat when used in connection with the ‘Revised’ proposal, that was approved in March 2018.

 Fulham Stadium Plans Here’s the latest news from the Supporters’ Trust